neha-gulabani/uberapp/readme.md

 >NavigationCards.js

 In these files, I have indicated where to paste the api key with the help of comments.
 This is only for running the app in expo snack.
-The api key is only for the purpose of this application.
-Kindly don't misuse it.